mrhavens/Dedockify/README.md

-# Dockerfile From Image (dfimage)
+# Dockerfile From Image (dedockify)

 Reverse-engineers a Dockerfile from a Docker image.

-See my [Inspiration](https://github.com/CenturyLinkLabs/dockerfile-from-image) and [Container Source](https://hub.docker.com/r/chenzj/dfimage/) for more information.
+See my [Inspiration](https://github.com/CenturyLinkLabs/dockerfile-from-image) and [Container Source](https://hub.docker.com/r/chenzj/dedockify/) for more information.

 Similar to how the `docker history` command works, the Python script is able to re-create the Dockerfile ([approximately](#limitations)) that was used to generate an image using the metadata that Docker stores alongside each image layer.